 Some of the primary advantages of an FHA home loan include the following:

 Although FHA loans are usually a good option, they can have higher interest rates on mortgages.
 If you use this type of loan you’ll also need mortgage insurance even if you give a big down payment.

 A USDA home loan is a mortgage that is subsidized by the U.S. Department of Agriculture.
 These loans are meant to help people who live in rural parts of the country.
 These mortgages have some of the best terms in a housing loan, such as zero down payment and low mortgage interest rates.

 Usually, these USDA loans are offered to low-income applicants, but the actual income requirements change from one place to another.
 In order to qualify, you need to meet USDA loan requirements including:

 o Additional taxes.

 Since home loans are a large risk, lenders look at your credit score to make sure you’re going to pay back your loan.
 Usually, the higher your credit score is, the better interest rates and loan terms you could receive.
 Certain loan types also have minimum credit scores:

 The United States Department of Housing and Urban Development (HUD) has housing grants for Americans who want to purchase homes.
 However, these grants aren’t given directly to individuals.
 Instead, these funds are given to local governments and non-profit organizations that help their communities.

 Note: No type of housing grant will cover 100 percent of the cost of a home.

-o Generally, your family’s income will need to be below 50 percent of the median income in the county or metropolitan area.
+This includes your family’s income and assets.
+Generally, your family’s income will need to be below 50 percent of the median income in the county or metropolitan area.